Fluid model of a black hole-string transition: Fluid approximation of winding strings

+Here, we show two different but essentially equivalent procedures by using the assumption that winding strings behave as a perfect fluid.
+First, we calculate the entropy and total energy (i.e.\ the ADM mass) from the free energy (i.e.\ the action) by using thermodynamic relations.
+Directly from the assumption, the stress-energy tensor takes the form of \eqref{fluidT}.
+Then, the energy density and pressure can be read off from the entropy and the ADM mass, and turn out to be given by \eqref{fluid}.

+In another method, we consider the stress-energy tensor of winding strings.
+By assuming that winding strings behave as a perfect fluid, kinetic terms should be isotropic, but still can be non-zero.
+We show that the kinetic term must vanish to satisfy the local thermodynamic relation, and then, the stress-energy tensor becomes \eqref{fluidT}--\eqref{fluid}.
+In both of two procedures, we do not resort to any specific structure of the solution, but just assume that the fluid is in local thermal equilibrium and static.
+Hence, winding string field $\chi$ is not necessarily in the ground state.

-We first show that the energy density and pressure \eqref{fluid} is consistent with the local thermodynamic relation.
-The entropy $S$ can be derived from the action, or equivalently from the free energy by using the first law of thermodynamics as
+First, we calculate the energy density and pressure from the entropy and the ADM mass.
+The entropy of winding strings can be calculated from the action by using the first law of thermodynamics \eqref{Entropy0} and is obtained as \eqref{Entropy}.
+We assume that the integrand of the total entropy \eqref{Entropy} is the local entropy density $s$, which can be read off as

-We can calculate the entropy by taking the derivative only of the explicit $\beta$-dependence in \eqref{ActionE}. \footnote{ For the other implicit $\beta$-dependence in the fields, the variation vanishes since the solution satisfies the equation of motion. } Then, the entropy $S$ is calculated as